- Snyk for Node.js

 $ snyk test ✗ High severity vulnerability found on firstname.lastname@example.org - desc: Regular Expression Denial of Service - info: https://snyk.io/vuln/npm:minimatch:20160620 - from: email@example.com > firstname.lastname@example.org > email@example.com > firstname.lastname@example.org > email@example.com > firstname.lastname@example.org Upgrade direct dependency email@example.com to firstname.lastname@example.org (triggers upgrades to email@example.com > firstname.lastname@example.org > email@example.com > firstname.lastname@example.org) ✗ Medium severity vulnerability found on email@example.com - desc: Regular Expression Denial of Service - info: https://snyk.io/vuln/npm:moment:20161019 - from: firstname.lastname@example.org > email@example.com Upgrade direct dependency firstname.lastname@example.org to email@example.com ✗ Medium severity vulnerability found on firstname.lastname@example.org - desc: Root Path Disclosure - info: https://snyk.io/vuln/npm:send:20151103 - from: email@example.com > firstname.lastname@example.org > email@example.com Upgrade direct dependency firstname.lastname@example.org to email@example.com (triggers upgrades to firstname.lastname@example.org)

 Some Snyk commands require authentication.
 We use GitHub for authentication, but do not require access to your repositories, only your email address.
 You can authenticate by running

 snyk auth in your terminal, and it’ll guide you through this process.

-Alternatively, you can visit your account, copy your token and paste it into your terminal as follows:
+Alternatively, you can visit your account, copy your token and set the environment variable

 wizard walks you through finding and fixing the known vulnerabilities in your project.
 Note that the wizard is currently only available for Node.js projects.